Black Friday: 10% Off With Code BF24 + 2 Free Formula Boxes/Cans for Orders of 12+ Boxes/Cans of Formula.

 For example, sometimes it's recommended to use human milk fortifier, which is a supplement that can be mixed into the feedings of breast fed babies, to provide them with extra calories, as well as protein, iron, calcium, and various vitamins.

-If your baby is formula fed, you can choose a formula that is higher in calories or adjust the ratio of formula powder to water
+If your baby is formula-fed, you can choose a formula with more calories or consult your pediatrician for proper adjustments to the formula preparation.

 How Many Calories are in Formula? 🍼

 In general, standard cow, goat, or special formula has 20 calories per ounce or 65-70 calories per 100 ml.
-This is because each formula is regulated by law to have everything needed to satisfy all your baby's dietary needs.
-Special high-calorie formulas designed for premature babies have up to 30 calories per ounce
+Each formula is regulated by law to provide essential nutrients for your baby's dietary needs.
+Special high-calorie formulas designed for premature babies have up to 30 calories per ounce.

 How Many Calories are in Breast Milk vs. Formula? | Organic's Best